orcfax/docs/docs/developer-manual/consume.md

 ### Extract FS script hash

 All datums are inlined, including that of the FSP state.
-The FSP datum is simply
+The FSP datum is
+simply:

 ```aiken
 pub type FspDat = ByteArray